 Do I have a database that can be protected?

-Independent works: The data itself must have been taken from an independent source, i.e. it must be data that already exists
+- A collection of independent works, data or other materials - the data itself must have been taken from an independent source, ie it must be data that already exists

-The database right lasts for 15 years from the date of its creation, but can last much longer if the data is being continually reviewed and updated.
+Database rights last for 15 years from the date of creation, but can be valid for much longer if the data is being continually reviewed and updated.

 A business’s confidential information is a vital asset, and the leaking of this data can damage the organisation’s competitive position and profitability.
 When this occurs, an intellectual property dispute may be launched.